Mettā

 /usr/local/opt/gd32-dfu-utils/bin/dfu-util -a 0 --dfuse-address 0x08000000:leave -D rust-sipeed-longan-nano.bin

-Don't forget to use tabs to indent the make commands, or make will complain.
+Don't forget to use tabs to indent the make commands, otherwise make will complain.

 Now actually flashing the device goes as simple as the following: